Beckett link brings 'Happy Days' back to Northern Irish town

 To broaden the appeal, the festival embraces music, lectures and visual arts that inspired Beckett or were inspired by his work.

-This year's program includes a lecture on the food of Europe's Jews, whose plight helped inspire "Waiting for Godot", and lectures on World War Two, when Beckett was in the French Resistance.
+This year's programme includes a lecture on the food of Europe's Jews, whose plight helped inspire "Waiting for Godot", and lectures on World War Two, when Beckett was in the French Resistance.

-But the selling point for locals, Doran says, is using performances to shine new light on peculiar corners of the town, which has only one purpose-built theater.
+But the selling point for locals, Doran says, is using performances to shine new light on peculiar corners of the town, which has only one purpose-built theatre.

 Venues run from Beckett's hilltop Portora Royal School to the site of the bomb blast that killed 11 people, and extends to stately homes and lakes in the countryside.